fbielejec/fbielejec.github.io/_posts/2018-12-07-lein-solc-truffle.md

 # <a name="lein-solc">Compiling smart contracts with lein-solc</a>

-To bring lein-solc to the project we need to create `project.clj` file with the config:
+To bring lein-solc to the project we need to create `project.clj` file with the plugins config:

 ```clojure
 (defproject lein-solc-truffle "1.0.0"